MY INTEREST FOR ENVIRONMENTAL MICROBIOLOGY

-not only for the study of these small organisms, but for their role and applicability in cold ecosystems.
+my passion has grown, not only for the study of microbes, but for their role and applicability in cold ecosystems.
 After gaining hands-on research experience from research institutions such as the Alfred Wegener Institute for Polar and Marine Research (AWI) and the Institute of Marine Sciences of Barcelona (ICM).
 I decided to apply for a master’s degree in University of Oulu, Finland, where I could study microbes from the Arctic, while living in the Arctic myself.

-I have become used to crossing the Arctic Circle.
 I got a research assistant position in the Water, Energy and Environmental Engineering Unit, where, a year later, turned out to be the place where I started my doctoral research: “Searching for pollutant-recycler microbes in mining wastes: Hidden environmental solutions in cold climates”.

 The goal of my PhD is to find bacteria that utilize metal(loid)s as part of their metabolism, with the aim of employing them to recycle raw materials and remove pollutants.
 I worked from the starting point of collecting the samples, to the laboratory experiments, data analyses (e.g. R and Unix) and scientific writing.